Watch the 2018 Orionid meteor shower

-Planetary researcher and stardust expert Dr Ashley King shares his tips on how to get the best view of the Perseids meteor shower, which is expected to reach a dazzling peak during the night of 12 August.
+Planetary researcher and stardust expert Dr Ashley King shares his tips on how to get the best view of the Orionid meteor shower, which is expected to reach a dazzling peak early in the morning of 22 October.

 Meteors are often called shooting stars, though the bright streaks you see in the sky don't have anything to do with stars.

 In fact, what you're wishing on are tiny particles of dust - leftovers from the birth of our solar system - vaporising in Earth's atmosphere.